Welcome to the Multimedia Age

 This blog is about translation, but in its broadest sense.
 Let’s look around us and explore this multimedia world, and think about how qualified translators can be a part of it.

 By the way, this text is way too static.
-The blog will be as lively as possible.

 Feel free to suggest interesting readings, videos, and insights to be discussed here.
 (Almost) anything goes!